MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

    ![open query](./media/select-activity-query.png)

-Cloud App Security also provides you with **Suggested queries** Suggested queries provide you with recommended avenues of investigation that filter your activities.
+Cloud App Security also provides you with **Suggested queries**.
+Suggested queries provide you with recommended avenues of investigation that filter your activities.
 You can edit these queries and save the as custom queries.
 The following are optional suggested queries:

  - Admin activities - filters all your activities to display only those activities that involved admins.